jrpython/GitCommands/README.md

    You can veify your remote branch.
 This will show which branch is confugured for fetch and push:
    * ```git remote -v ```

-   You are ready to make code changes, let us try to create a test file and try to check-in into the git repository:
+   You are now ready to make code changes!!!

+   Let us create a test file and try to check-in & push to git remote repository:

    * ```echo "123" > test.txt ```

    Check the status of your changes